jogusrikanth-code/Airflow_POC/docs/FOLDER_STRUCTURE.md

-# Project Folder Structure Guide
+# 📁 Project Folder Structure Guide

+Hey there!
+Welcome to your roadmap for navigating this Airflow project.
+This guide explains what goes where and why—so you'll never feel lost in the codebase! 🧭

-## Overview
+## 🎯 Overview

-This document explains the purpose of each folder in your Airflow POC and best practices for organizing your files.
+This project follows industry-standard patterns for organizing Airflow code, making it easy for teams to collaborate and scale.

+> **💡 Quick Tip:** Bookmark this page!
+You'll refer to it often when deciding where to put new files.

 ---

-## 📂 Directory Reference
+## 🗂️ Directory Reference

-### `airflow_home/`
+### 🏗️ `airflow_home/`
 **Purpose:** Airflow configuration and logs directory

 **Contents:**